-- National Stereotypes: The French, the Germans and the Americans were the chief targets.
+- National Stereotypes: The French, the Germans and the Americans are the chief targets.
 In a turnabout, it was also fond of mocking how British tourists dressed and acted when abroad.

 - Nations as People: Helped popularise some of the classic national personifications, as well as using one-offs of their own.

 - Only in Florida: The early issues, from the 1840s, seem to use Kentucky as an earlier "Florida" — almost every bizarre story from the United States involves Kentucky or Kentuckians.